 The mailing lists are a fast way to communicate with the Proxmox Backup community via email.

 Development (pbs-devel): For development-related questions and for publishing code commits.
 The development mailing list is the primary communication channel for developers, discussing new features and implementation details.
 If you want to contribute code, this also is the place to start.
 You can subscribe here

 By contributing code to the Proxmox Backup Server project you will have the chance to make a difference.
 You will be able to learn a lot on coding, get to implement new features, fix bugs, and have a challenging and fun experience.
 And you will have the chance to collaborate with people from all over the world.

 Take a look at the roadmap for upcoming features.

 Source code (Git)

 The source code for the Proxmox Backup Server is freely available via the public code repository (git).

 See all details in the developer documentation for Proxmox Backup Server

 Proxmox Bugzilla is our bug tracking system.
 We use it to track incoming bug reports.
-It is the place where to submit and review defects and file issues that you find in Proxmox Backup Server (if you are not sure if it's really a bug, please post a question on the mailing list or forum first).
-Remember that the Proxmox Bugzilla is a bug-tracking system - if you need technical assistance or support, please use the support services (such as the Proxmox customer portal for example).
+It is the place to submit and review defects and file issues that you find in Proxmox Backup Server (if you are not sure if it's really a bug, please post a question on the mailing list or forum first).
+Remember that the Proxmox Bugzilla site is a bug-tracking system - if you need technical assistance or support, please use the support services (such as the Proxmox customer portal).

 Bug tracker: https://bugzilla.proxmox.com/